 SUMMER• Prioritize college choices• Determine admission deadlines and requirements for colleges/post-secondary training institutions, and scholarships• Continue to visit colleges• Create/update your resume• Register for SAT/ACT if needed (see the CHS Counseling Testing webpage for info).
 Practice books are available in the Counseling Department or on the test webpages.• Be aware of timeline for competitive (requiring nominations) scholarships• Make sure senior course selections meet college/post-secondary institution expectations• Prospect college athletes: check eligibility requirement

-NOVEMBER• Go to UAA Preview Days on Friday Oct 5, 2018.
+NOVEMBER• Go to UAA Preview Days!
 For Schedule of event click here UAA Preview Day.• If you have applied to an early decision school, make sure that everything is finalized.• Attend the MSBSD Financial Aid Night.
-Date, time, and location TBA.• Pick up info in the Counseling Office about financial aid options, including information you can start getting together for the FAFSA. .
-Students will be able to submit a 2019-20 FAFSA as early as Oct.
-1, 2018).
+Date, time, and location TBA.• Pick up info in the Counseling Office about financial aid options, including information you can start getting together for the FAFSA.
 For more info visit studentaid.gov/fafsa.• Take WorkKeys if you are applying to a technical school in Alaska and want to raise your scores and are otherwise eligible for the Alaska Performance Scholarship.

-• Watch for responses to your application for a military academy appointment, ROTC scholarship, or an early decision school.• Research the Free Application for Federal Student Financial Aid (FAFSA online at www.fafsa.ed.gov).
-Students will be able to submit a 2019-20 FAFSA as early as Oct.
-1, 2018.• Review your Alaska Performance Scholarship status with your counselor.
+• Watch for responses to your application for a military academy appointment, ROTC scholarship, or an early school decision.• Research the Free Application for Federal Student Financial Aid (FAFSA online at www.fafsa.ed.gov).• Review your Alaska Performance Scholarship status with your counselor.

 • Continue applying for local scholarships!!
 (Check the CHS Counseling Financial Aid & Scholarship Webpage )• Verify that your applications to college or post-secondary training institutions are complete.• Request mid-year transcripts from the CHS Registrar, as needed.

-• Go to UAA Preview Days on TBA.
-Register at UAA Preview Day• Complete the FAFSA by February 15 to be eligible for any of the many University of Alaska school scholarships!• Complete online applications for the University of Alaska Scholarships by Feb 15.• Keep applying for local scholarships!• Make sure you are on track to graduate…keep up on your class work.
+• Go to UAA Preview Days on TBA.• Complete the FAFSA by February 15 to be eligible for any of the many University of Alaska school scholarships!• Complete online applications for the University of Alaska Scholarships• Keep applying for local scholarships!• Make sure you are on track to graduate…keep up on your class work.

 • Check online for your Student Aid Report (SAR), which is the report generated from your FAFSA.
 When you receive the SAR, make sure all of the information is correct.• Contact the financial aid office of each school that you listed on the FAFSA and ask for a status report on your request for financial aid.
 Ask when you should expect an award letter.• Register for AP exams.